 While both groups will likely have been working on these problems independently, the solutions may well become far clearer when the two teams put their heads together and combine what they already know.

-When it comes to connecting sales and marketing, it really is a case of sync or sink.
+When it comes to aligning marketing and sales, it really is a case of sync or sink.
 Today’s businesses are having to go above and beyond to deliver outstanding customer experiences, and that can’t happen unless sales and marketing teams are united.